 Rural Initiative for Science Education (RISE) in Philippines

 I lead Pueblo Science’s international RISE program, which will show local teachers how to include new experiments in their classrooms and how to connect scientific concepts to daily life.
-Topics to be covered during the workshop will include environmental protection, water purification, and renewable energy.
+Topics to be covered during the workshop will include environmental protection, water purification, sexual health and renewable energy.

 Follow-up activities include coaching students on their science fairs and science club projects.
 We will also monitor which activities were implemented by the teachers, and how their students reacted.